 Policemen everywhere experience feelings of isolation, public rejection, and hostility in a job characterized by danger, authority, and the pressure to produce.
-Consequently, policemen build up intense feeling of group loyalty, coupled with deep suspicion of outside inteference.
+Consequently, policemen build up intense feelings of group loyalty, coupled with deep suspicion of outside interference.

 In most American police departments there is a stubborn refusal at all levels to acknowledge that malpractice problems exist, especially corruption.

 In the long run, the police themselves, the community, and victims of crime will best be served by police accountability for the quality of their policies and work.
 Television programs notwithstanding, the U.S. Constitution does not envision police as asphalt cowboys, riding herd on crime and disorder in the central cities.